angie0123/Tic-Tac-Toe/README.md

 ## Description
 a simple game of two player tic-tac-toe

-##Technology
+## Technology
 HTML, CSS, JS
- - practice implementing module pattern of JS
+ - with an emphasis on implementing the newly learned module pattern of JS

-##Time to Complete: ~5 hrs
+## Time to Complete: ~5 hrs